jrebecchi/NUSID/README.md

 ```
     We do the same for the private page.

-* Step 5: Edit the controller `MyOwnController.js` that will serve those 2 pages as followed
+* Step 5: Edit the controller `MyOwnController.js` that will serve those 2 pages

 ```javascript
 var exports;